-Next, she will carry out a thorough examination of your face, jaws, and teeth.
+Next, they will carry out a thorough examination of your face, jaws, and teeth.
 This is typically followed by the taking of x-rays and moulds of your teeth.
-These will function as records for you and your orthodontist to track your progress, and will help your orthodontist to diagnose problems that are not visible to the naked eye.
+These will function as records for you and your orthodontist to track your progress and will help your orthodontist to diagnose problems that are not visible to the naked eye.

-After your orthodontist has carefully studied the records she has taken during your first appointment, she will develop a treatment plan for you.
+After your orthodontist has carefully studied the records they have taken during your first appointment, they will develop a treatment plan for you.
 The initial appointment typically takes about an hour.

-Treatment times vary on a case by case basis, but the average time is from 1 to 2 years.
-Actual treatment time can be affected by rate of growth and severity of the correction necessary.
+Treatment times vary on a case-by-case basis, but the average time is from 1 to 2 years.
+Actual treatment time can be affected by the rate of growth and severity of the correction necessary.